-The South Africa-Nigeria Business Chamber and the Centre for African Management and Markets (CAMM) at GIBS welcome you to a panel discussion on risk in Nigeria in the we of February's elections in Africa's biggest market.
+The South Africa-Nigeria Business Chamber and the GIBS Centre for African Management and Markets (CAMM) welcome you to a panel discussion on risk in Nigeria in light of Nigeria's February elections.

 Speakers will examine the outcome of this fiercely contested poll and how the result may affect the political and investment risk profile of the country going forward.

 as equal parts opportunity and nightmarish business landscape.
 Every tale of